Smileynator/blender-mdb-addon/README.md

 - Connecting a Blender Value or RGB node to a numeric parameter does not export the evaluated connection.
 Edit the shader-group input's own value instead.
 - Parameters and defaults that exist only in the shader preview lookup are never added to the exported MDB.
 - Parameter order, declared type and component count, unused float slots, shader name, texture-table identity, and sampler overrides are retained separately when Blender has no native socket representation for them.
 - Unknown shaders can still be imported and exported.
 They receive a generic editable preview containing the parameters and texture-slot names found in the MDB.

-Each imported material includes an `MDB Editing Notes` frame in the Shader Editor containing a short version of these rules.
+Those might make bad assumptions or look aweful, but it does not affect the ingame look.

 Shader previews are built from the capabilities present in each MDB material.
 Recognized parameter and slot names drive base colour, normals, transparency, packed texture channels, colour masks, damage overlays, emission, and facing-angle falloff.